dorisb/hello-world/README.md

 # hello-world
 hi ,all guys
-im new here,hope to make progress
+im  doris .im a freshman here,hope to learn more about technology.